About the author

 Tailor

-The tailor is responsible for the actual construction and alteration of costumes.
-A project that sources the majority of its wardrobe from vintage shops and costume houses might only need one or two tailors on hand, but massive, wardrobe-heavy productions (like The Favourite) will often require an entire costume shop of capable tailors and supporting film crew positions.
+A project that sources the majority of its wardrobe from vintage shops and costume houses might only need one or two tailors on hand, but massive, wardrobe-heavy productions such as The Favourite will often require an entire costume shop of capable tailors.

 Shopper